zimmski/tavor/README.md

 ## <a name="build"></a>How do I build Tavor?

 Tavor provides [precompiled 64 bit Linux binaries](#precompiled).
-Other platforms are currently not supported, but might work.
+Other architectures are currently not supported, but might work.
 Please have a look at the [feature request section](#feature-request) if you need them to work or you want more binaries.

 If you do not want to use the [precompiled binaries](#precompiled) but instead want to compile Tavor from scratch, just follow the these steps (NOTE: All steps must execute without any errors):